HVAC | Your Key to Indoor Air Quality & Comfortable Living

 “Checking filters once a month will quickly give homeowners a feel for how often they should be changed,” says David Moseley of Terrell E. Moseley, Inc., Heating and Air, which has served Lynchburg and surrounds for 81 years.
 “While homeowners with pets or with lots of dust-raising activity—a house full of kids, for example—may find their filters clog faster, two to three filter changes a year is typical in our area.”

-As with your cars and most other mechanical equipment, annual inspection and maintenance by qualified professionals is critical to long and problem-free operation.
+As with your cars and most other mechanical equipment, annual inspection and maintenance by qualified professionals is critical to long and problem-free operation visit Power Mechanical website to get it checked.
 Says Moseley: “Numerous studies have shown that preventative maintenance is the key to avoiding home heating and cooling emergencies, and that periodic ‘tune ups’ pay for themselves in energy savings due to more efficient operation.”

-Springtime, before your system switches over from heating your home to cooling it, is an excellent time for an annual servicing, Moseley suggests.
+Springtime, before your system switches over from heating your home to cooling it, is an excellent time for an annual servicing from https://www.aspenair.com.au.
 “We’re doing less repairs than we do during the heavy conditioning seasons, so our scheduling is more immediate and flexible,” he says.

 Besides giving your system a thorough cleaning, a technician will inspect for wear and tear that could lead to an inconvenient breakdown and expensive repair.
 He’ll also make sure refrigerant levels are sufficient for air conditioning to work efficiently.

 Another possible “trigger” for your annual HVAC maintenance visit might be anticipation of the arrival of a batch of holiday or weekend company.
 Breakdown of the AC or heating system when you have guests in the house is a major stress and discomfort producer that can tarnish an otherwise delightful visit.